gem/oq-engine/doc/engine/What's-new.md

   5. event_based
   6. event_based_risk

-As a consequence all such calculators are now much faster and use a lot less memory than before.
-Even the disk space occupation has been drastically reduced, and large computations that before took terabytes of disk space now require few gigabytes of disk space.
-Such calculators do not store anymore anymore their outputs in the database, but in an HDF5 file located by default in ``$HOME/oqdata/calc_XXX.hdf5``.
+As a consequence all such calculators are much faster and use a lot less memory than before.
+Even the disk space occupation has been drastically reduced, and large computations that before took terabytes of disk space now requires few gigabytes of disk space.
+Such calculators do not store anymore anymore their outputs in the database, but in an HDF5 file, named the datastore, and located by default in ``$HOME/oqdata/calc_XXX.hdf5``.
+All such calculators can now run with a single configuration file contained both the hazard and the risk parameters.

 2. The other calculators are unchanged and they are still using PostgreSQL.
 They will be replaced with HDF5-based versions in future releases of the